 When you lack regular access to your marital accounts, you may need to secretly stash cash away from the eyes of your spouse.
 Sneaky methods include requesting cash back at the grocery store or storing it up on hidden gift cards; they may give you the financial advantage you need.
 You may also want to take advantage of learning about your marital finances while you can.
 Find a way to gain the most realistic picture of your current finances, whether you need to look at bank statements, tax returns, or anything you find lying around.

 3. Craft a new budget.

 Chances are you have some idea about what your expenses are as a married couple.
-Mortgages or rent, utilities, phone bills, and all of the other necessities for daily life now need to be multiplied to reflect two separate households.
+Mortgages or rent, utilities, phone bills, and all of the other necessities of daily life now need to be multiplied to reflect two separate households.
 The ultimate goal in this stage is to craft a realistic number and expectation for your monthly expenses.
 How much will you need to earn to make ends meet as a newly single mom?

 Remember, in all likelihood, child support will not cover all expenses or bills for the month, though it may offer some assistance.

 This option seems like an unavoidable topic for stay-at-home moms who are awaiting the finalization of their divorce.
 Returning to work gives you access to your own funds, and it grants you the financial freedom to cover the expenses of caring for your children in your own household.
 Consider what your employable skills are, even if you have taken an extended leave of absence from the workforce.
 Update your resume with new skills learned, and start the arduous search for careers that could pay well and lend flexibility to your status as a single mom.

 What could you do to be more employable?
 You may want to investigate positions that allow you to work from home.
 If you have a degree from many years ago, you may want to consider taking additional classes to update your skill set.